 How to Make a Directional Sign

-So what do you do when you have the travel bug and absolutely can’t travel?
+So what do you do when you have the travel bug and don’t have time to take a big road trip?
 Amazing destinations are calling your name and you just don’t have time or resources to hit the road.
 That’s when you get creative and make a directional sign to remind you of all the amazing places you want to visit as soon as life settles down!

 This post includes affiliate links.